 Want to treat your mini kings and queens to a special family outing in Windsor?
 Here’s some ideas for more great family days out in Windsor and close by:

 You can’t go wrong with a National Trust day out and Windsor’s closest is the enormous estate of Cliveden.
 Cathy at Mummytravels is a big fan of the amazing architecture at Cliveden National Trust, which is just 15 minutes outside Windsor.
 If you’re a National Trust member you need only worry about saving up for the cake!

 Windsor Castle with kids

 Windsor Castle is on my bucket list but I think we’ll leave it a few years until the girls are old enough to appreciate the history.
 Clare at Suitcases and Sandcastles has written brilliant list of things you must do when you visit.
-A family ticket for two adults and up to three children costs £53.
+Buy tickets for Windsor Castle*.

 Take a bus tour

 If you love sightseeing tours than the City Sightseeing’s 11 stop bus tour of Windsor* is great for families with older children.
 A family ticket for two adults and up to three children costs £30.